Estate PrestigeArticleSouth-West

 The Luxury Real Estate Market in Bordeaux

-A specialist in luxury real estate in Bordeaux and its surrounding areas, Estate Prestige offers a selection of premium properties for sale in Bordeaux, in the countryside, or along the oceanfront.
+A specialist in luxury real estate in Bordeaux and its surrounding areas, Douglas Elliman France offers a selection of premium properties for sale in Bordeaux, in the countryside, or along the oceanfront.
 Our expert teams in rare and prestigious properties strive to present exceptional locations: luxury homes, ocean-view villas, luxury apartments, high-end lofts, and vineyard estates.

 Discover our Properties